-David Bloome is a professor and researcher in the Language, Education and Society and Adolescent, Post-Secondary and Community Literacies programs in the Department of Teaching and Learning.
+David Bloome is the EHE Distinguished Professor of Teaching and Learning and researcher in the Language, Education and Society and Adolescent, Post-Secondary and Community Literacies programs in the Department of Teaching and Learning.
 He is interested in how people use written language to construct knowledge and learning opportunities, to construct social relationships and social identities, to create collective memories, to connect people and events across time and space, and to improve their communities and the various "worlds" in which they live.

 Bloome is interested in the potential of classroom education (preschool through high school) for connecting academic learning and local knowledge and for building communities.
 He is interested in the teaching and learning of reading and writing in ways that have meaning for students, their families, and their communities, and that integrate academic excellence with social justice.